gamma-delta/LittleRoombaFriends/README.md

 - `JMP`: *Jump* to line `X` in the given card, so that line `X` will be the next line executed.
 - `JBY`: *Jump By.* Offset the instruction pointer by the given amount.
 Positive numbers will jump forward, negative numbers will jump backwards, and 0 will enter an infinite loop.
-The IP will wrap at the boundaries.
+  The IP will wrap at the boundaries, so executing `JBY 10` at line 8 will move the IP to line 2.
 - `CRD`: *Card.* Move the instruction pointer to instruction 0 of the given card index.
-(Note that the IP automatically wraps around at the end of any given card, so there's no need to end cards with `CRD <the
+  Note that the IP automatically wraps around at the end of any given card, so there's no need to end cards with `CRD <the current card index>`.
-  current card index>`.)
+  Also note that if the roomba tries to go to a card that doesn't exist, it will instead jump to card 0 (which must exist).
 - `CRJ`: *Card Jump.* Move the instruction pointer to the given card index, but keep the current line index.
   If a `CRJ` instruction is executed on line 8, then the next instruction executed will be line 8 on whatever card it is.